-The Habitat Stamp is required for everyone, except trappers 11 years of age or younger, hunting or trapping furbearers or nongame on U.S. Forest Service (USFS) or Bureau of Land Management (BLM) properties.
+A Habitat Stamp must be purchased by anyone age 12 or older hunting furbearers or nongame on U.S. Forest Service (USFS) or Bureau of Land Management (BLM) properties.
 This includes disabled veteran card holders.
-The stamp must be purchased once per license year and can be used in conjunction with all trapping, hunting and fishing licenses.
+The stamp must be purchased once per license year and can be used in conjunction with all hunting, trapping, and fishing licenses.
 Funds from the sale of Habitat Stamps are used to improve wildlife habitat throughout New Mexico.
-A Habitat Stamp is not required to hunt or trap on other public or private property.
+A Habitat Stamp is not required to trap on private property or to hunt on other public or private property.